DocuSign Reviews& Product Details

 How to Use DocuSign

-Signing up is fairly standard, including filling in your personal information such as your name, email address, phone number, job role, and company.
+Signing up is fairly standard, including filling in your personal information, such as your name, email address, phone number, job role, and company.
 Once you have gone through the DocuSign login, the main hub of DocuSign is the home page.
 Here you can see an overview of your documents, including files that need action.
 You can also leave the home page to see document templates and reports.
-However, it is the digital signature tools that make up the core of the DocuSign software experience.
+However, the digital signature tools make up the core of the DocuSign software experience.
 This means the ability to send, manage, and sign documents online.